nrinaudo/nrinaudo.github.com/_optics/configpath.md

     .asValue
 ```

 This is *almost* good, but that `ConfigPath(identityOpt)` bit is clearly unpleasant.
-Let's stick that in a value:
+Let's give it a clear name:

 ```scala
 val root = ConfigPath(identityOpt)